Grant Accountability Requirements

 Organizations expending more than $750,000 in federal funds are subject to audit requirements as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principals and Audit Requirements for Federal Awards.

-Programs expending less than $750,000 in federal funds must have an audit conducted in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, also known as Yellow Book Audit.
+Organizations expending less than $750,000 in federal funds must have an audit conducted in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, also known as Yellow Book Audit.

 All grant recipients will provide for an independent audit report on an annual basis as required by Office of Management and Budget (OMB), Uniform Administrative Requirements and the OCFO Financial Guide.
 It will comply with the organizational audit requirements and further understands and agrees that funds may be withheld, or other related requirements may be imposed, if outstanding audit issues (if any) are not satisfactory and promptly addressed as further described in the current edition of the OVW Financial Grants Management Guide and the OCFO Financial Guide.